 From time to time, we need to be bored.

-It can be very hard to seek boredom in such a connected world.
+Seeking boredom in such a connected world can be tough.
 And the mere thought of “seeking” boredom sounds a little ridiculous and unattainable, but we need to be bored, our brains crave it.
 Disconnect your brain from the feeds and reconnect it to your actual thoughts.
-It takes practice to resist the temptation of allowing your mind to pseudo-connect itself to the outside world through anxiety, but with deliberate practice, you can pull your mind back to process the deeper thoughts that have you have been leaving to fester without resolve.
+It takes practice to resist the temptation of allowing your mind to pseudo-connect itself to the outside world through anxiety, but with deliberate practice, you can pull your mind back to process the more profound thoughts that have you have been leaving to fester without resolve.
 All you have to do is to allow yourself to be bored.